IsaacSchemm/webrtc-permissions-ui-toggle/override-check/README.md

 should detect that the request has suceeded and remove the dialog from the page.
 The user can also dismiss the dialog manually with the Ignore button.

+If the initial WebRTC request fails immediately, the dialog will not be shown.

 This script can be included for all browsers; it won't do anything if the browser is not SeaMonkey.
 You can include it before or after the page has loaded.